pirakansa/moribito/docs/ARCHITECTURE.md

 2. Server verifies the webhook signature (if configured)
 3. Router dispatches event to the appropriate handler
 4. Handler enqueues a background job for processing
-5. Worker executes the job (e.g., add reaction, post comment)
+5. Worker executes the job:
+   - Add reaction (👀) to acknowledge
+   - Fetch PR diff from GitHub
+   - Send diff to OpenCode for AI analysis (if available)
+   - Post AI review as PR comment

 ## Package Structure